 Follow live updates here

-US Defence Secretary Pete Hegseth said on Monday that the country would not get bogged down in an open-ended war against Iran as it had after the 2003 invasion of Iraq.
+US President Donald Trump on Monday said the US would “easily prevail” in Iran after Defence Secretary Pete Hegseth claimed America would not get bogged down in a long war against Iran as it did after the 2003 invasion of Iraq.

-He also said additional US forces were to arrive in the region and declined to rule out future ground missions in Iran.
+Mr Hegseth also said more US forces were to arrive in the region and would not rule out future ground missions in Iran.

 Mr Hegseth, who previously served in Iraq and Afghanistan, said America's ambitions for Iran “are not utopian – they are realistic”.